Orchestration

 Fetch and sort candidates.
 Sortie queries the tracker for issues in active states, then filters: already claimed? already running? blocked by a non-terminal issue?
 What survives is the dispatch-eligible candidate list, sorted by priority ascending (priority 1 before priority 4, nulls last), then by creation date oldest first, then by identifier as a tiebreaker.
 The sort order encodes a policy: high-priority old issues should not starve behind low-priority new ones.

 Dispatch.
 Eligible issues fill available slots.
-Each dispatch atomically claims the issue (preventing any other tick from dispatching it), creates or reuses a workspace, renders the prompt, and launches an agent session.
+Each dispatch atomically claims the issue (preventing any other tick from dispatching it), optionally transitions it to an in-progress tracker state, posts an optional dispatch comment, creates or reuses a workspace, renders the prompt, and launches an agent session.
+The in-progress transition and comment are both off by default β when enabled, failures are logged but do not block dispatch.
 Slots are bounded globally by max_concurrent_agents and optionally per tracker state by max_concurrent_agents_by_state.
-Per-state limits exist because different workflow stages have different resource profiles — a "Code Review" state that blocks on human feedback may need fewer concurrent agents than an "In Progress" state where agents work autonomously.
+Per-state limits exist because different workflow stages have different resource profiles β a “Code Review” state that blocks on human feedback may need fewer concurrent agents than an “In Progress” state where agents work autonomously.

 Two kinds of state, and why they’re separate